-Comparison of Total Return - LSDI (All Loans) to S&P / LSTA U.S. Leveraged Loan 100 Index
+Comparison of Total Return - LSDI (All Loans) to Morningstar LSTA U.S. Leveraged Loan 100 Index

-Investment return is generated from two sources: (1) capital gains and losses; and, (2) income return.
-In the leverage lending asset class, income returns dominate capital gains or losses, resulting in a positive quarterly total return.

-Since the inception of the LSDI, both the S&P / LSTA U.S. Leverage Loan 100 Index, which measures the performance of the BSL market and the direct lending market have experienced an increase in total return.
-While returns in the broadly syndicated loan market experienced (0.2)% returns due to rising interest rates, the LSDI returned 0.8% due to substantially higher yields generated by direct lending loans relative to broadly syndicated loans.

-Given the likelihood of rising interest rates and the negative impact on value, we expect returns to remain positive, but lower than historical periods during quarters interest rates were declining.

-Given the higher cost of debt for mid-market direct lending loans versus loans in the BSL market, yields are significantly greater in the direct lending market, accounting for the LSDI generating a total return higher than the BSL market
+- Investment return is generated from two sources: (1) capital gains and losses; and, (2) income return.
+In the leverage lending asset class, income returns dominate capital gains or losses, resulting in a positive quarterly total return. - Since the inception of the LSDI, both the Morningstar LSTA U.S. Leveraged Loan 100 Index, which measures the performance of the BSL market and the direct lending market have experienced an increase in total return.
+While returns in the broadly syndicated loan market experienced a loss of 5.3% due to rising interest rates and spreads, the LSDI returned 0.6% due to substantially higher yields generated by direct lending loans relative to broadly syndicated loans. - Given the likelihood of rising interest rates and the negative impact on value, we expect returns to remain positive, but lower than historical periods where interest rates were declining. - Given the higher cost of debt for middle market direct lending loans versus loans in the BSL market, yields are significantly greater in the direct lending market, accounting for the LSDI generating a total return higher than the BSL market

-RESULTS: Total Returns (cont.)
+Total Returns (cont.)